ouspg/CompSec/ArchLinux.md

 ## Image Info

-Gnome Desktop Environment as default.
+Image is distributed in OVA format and uses Gnome Desktop Environment as default.

 VirtualBox 6.1 guest additions included.
 Use same version for the best experience.